Jay-Kushwaha/rhetorical-division-3531/README.md

   <h2 align="center">Estelle - Fashion eCommerce Website</h2>

-  Estelle is a fully responsive clothing and fashion ecommerce website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+This is a clone of an e-commerce website built using HTML, CSS, and JavaScript.<br/> The website includes the following pages: Home/Landing page, Products, Cart, and Checkout.

   <a href="https://codewithsadee.github.io/woodex/"><strong>➥ Live Demo</strong></a>